Christopher Coke

 Christopher Michael Coke (born 13 March 1969), also known as Dudus, is a convicted Jamaican drug lord and the leader of the Shower Posse, a violent drug gang started by his father Lester Coke in Jamaica, which exported "large quantities" of marijuana and cocaine into the United States.

 Due to their father's drug profits, Christopher and his siblings grew up amidst wealth and attended elite private schools.
-His sister and brother were killed in drug-related violence, in 1987 and 2004, respectively.
-Coke was gradually brought into his father's organization.
+His sister and brothers were killed in drug-related violence, in 1990, 1992 and 2005, respectively.
+Coke was gradually brought into his father's organisation.

 After his father died in 1992, Coke, at the age of 23, became the leader of the gang and the de facto authority of the Tivoli Gardens community in West Kingston.
-He developed community programs to help the poor and had so much local support that Jamaican police were unable to enter this neighborhood without community consent.
+He developed community programs to help the poor and had so much local support that Jamaican police were unable to enter this neighbourhood without community consent.

 Coke was arrested on drug charges and extradited to the United States in 2010.
 His arrest had provoked violence among Coke's supporters in West Kingston.
 In 2011, Coke pleaded guilty to federal racketeering charges in connection with drug trafficking and assault.
 On 8 June 2012, he was sentenced by the United States District Court for the Southern District of New York to 23 years in federal prison.

 Early life

 Christopher Michael Coke was born in Kingston, Jamaica in 1969, the youngest son of Lester Lloyd Coke and Patricia Halliburton.
 He had an older sister and brother.

 His father Lester Coke, who was also known as "Jim Brown", was the founder of a violent drug gang called the Shower Posse.
 Together with the gang's co-founder Vivian Blake, Lester Coke oversaw the distribution of huge amounts of cocaine and marijuana throughout Jamaica and the United States; they were blamed for more than 1000 murders in both countries during the late 1980s and early 1990s.

-The gang ruled the Tivoli Gardens neighborhood of West Kingston, where the Coke family lived.
+The gang ruled the Tivoli Gardens neighbourhood of West Kingston, where the Coke family lived.
 Although the area had a history of extreme poverty, Coke earned immense wealth from the gang's profits and his family lived in luxury.
-Christopher Coke and his siblings attended school with children of the country's political elite.
+Christopher Coke and his siblings attended school with children of the country's political elite, in Coke's case, Ardenne High School.
 The family suffered from the violence associated with the competition of the drug trade and their father's activities.
-Coke's sister was fatally shot in 1987.
-Coke's brother was killed in 2004.
+Coke's sister was fatally shot in 1990.
+Coke's brothers were killed in 1992 and 2005.

 The United States Department of Justice indicted Lester Coke and other key members of the gang, including Vivian Blake, on drug trafficking and murder charges in 1990.
 Jamaican authorities arrested them.
 Two years after his arrest, the senior Coke died in a mysterious fire at the General Penitentiary in Kingston, where he was being held pending extradition proceedings.